THREE CENTURIES OF MURDEROUS DESIRE

 and the sadism of its early rulers.

-It will follow its tyrants, subjects, subversives, artists, lovers and entrepreneurs as St Petersburg first turns itself into a vast work of art and then into the crucible for revolution, forming a backdrop to the great conflicts and upheavals of the twentieth century.
+It follows tyrants, subjects, subversives, artists, lovers and entrepreneurs as St Petersburg first turns itself into a vast work of art and then into the crucible for revolution.

-The story will continue to the present day, when, once more, the city's fate hangs in the balance.
+The story continues to the present day, when, once more, the city's fate hangs in the balance.

 'Of all cities St Petersburg is most like a novel … Miles tells the tale magnificently'